 Brighten Up Your Skin This Fall with Pumpkin Sugar Scrub Recipe (You are SO Going to LOVE This!)
 Plus, the Benefits of Pumpkin

-For this recipe (which is SO simple), I used a touch of vanilla extract to give it that little extra something.
+For this super simple and scrumptious sugar scrub recipe, I used a touch of vanilla extract to give it that little extra something-something.
 You can find out how to make your own homemade vanilla extract here, if you want.
 What's so funny is every single thing in this recipe is edible.
 Plus, it smells fabulous!

 This is a perfect scrub to make if you are having some girlfriends or family members over and decide to have a beauty time.
 OR, if you just want to relax yourself---this will put you in a delicious lull.
 Your skin will thank you, too!